redhat-cop/automate-tower-ha-dr/README.md

 **Database Availability**

 Ansible Tower utilizes PostgreSQL for application level data storage.
 The Tower setup process does not configure streaming replica configuration/hot standby configurations, which can be used for disaster recovery or high availability solutions.
 Streaming replication can be enabled and configured as a Red Hat Consulting delivered solution.
-The Tower database can be replicated to high availability instance in the local datacenter and/or to a disaster recovery instance in a remote datacenter.
-The later being utilized in a disaster recovery scenario.
+The Tower database can be replicated to a high availability instance in the local datacenter and/or to a disaster recovery instance in a remote datacenter.
+The latter being utilized in a disaster recovery scenario.
 In the case of a failure in only the local database, the high availability instance can be promoted to a primary instance and the Tower cluster updated to utilize the instance.
 In the case of a full primary datacenter outage, the disaster recovery instance can be promoted to a primary instance a new Tower cluster deployed and pointed to the instance.

 **Disaster Recovery**